How To Invest Your TSP

 More of the bond funds (F and G) will lead to lower returns over time, but a more stable investing experience with less ups and downs.

 For the stock portion of your portfolio, history would tell us that the C Fund is the most reliable place to have your money.
-We recommend also including the S Fund (in a smaller percentage) to add some diversification.
+The S Fund (in a smaller percentage) may add some diversification.
 The I Fund hasn’t really proven itself historically, but could be added in for an extra layer of diversification, especially for more aggressive investors.

 For most investors, the bond portion of your portfolio should center around the F Fund.
-This will provide you with relatively stable returns that are higher than the G Fund.
-A portion of your money can still be allocated to the G Fund for absolute stability.
+This seeks to provide you with relatively stable returns that are higher than the G Fund.
+A portion of your money can still be allocated to the G Fund aiming for stability.
 For ultra-conservative investors, your G Fund allocation may be higher.

 Rebalancing